sj9710/Profile/README.md

 </h1>

 <p align='center'>
-  A FrontEnd Devloper Developer from India.
+  A Full-Stack Developer from India.
 </p>